srtager555/wrapping-letters-react/README.md

 2.1.3: A problem in the key is solved.

+2.1.4: A issue in the simple wrapp is solved and now the array in textOptions is removed(you can't use an array in TO now)

 come soon 2.2.0

 New options about the structure of the wrapped for reduce your code